QuirkyCort/tutorials/courses/100 Arduino in Cpp/40 Components/12 hbridgeControl.md

 ## Exercise 3

-If you have done the **Serial** section of this tutorial, combine what you have learned there with this section.
+If you have done the **Serial** section of this course, combine what you have learned there with this section.
 Write a program that reads a command from serial and set the motor speed for the left and right motors.
 This means that if I type **L 100** in the serial terminal, the left motor should be set to **100** power, and if I type **R -50**, the right motor should be set to **-50** power.